DBOS Methods & Variables

 ApplySchedules

-Atomically create or replace a list of schedules in a single transaction.
-For each entry, any existing schedule with the same name is deleted before the new schedule is inserted.
+Atomically create or update a list of schedules in a single transaction.
+Existing schedules are upserted by name: all definition fields (workflow name and class, cron expression, context, timezone, queue, and backfill flag) are replaced with the new entry's values, while the schedule's ID, status, and last-fired time are preserved.
 Useful for defining a fixed set of static schedules on application start.

 ApplySchedules cannot be called from within a workflow.